(1) NHS Volunteer Responders can register by clicking here

 * * * *

 Julian was elected as the Conservative MP for New Forest East in May 1997.
-He was re-elected in June 2001 and – with greatly increased majorities – in May 2005, May 2010 and May 2015.
+He was re-elected in June 2001 and – with successively increased majorities – in May 2005, May 2010, May 2015, June 2017 and December 2019.
 From November 2002 until May 2010, he was the Shadow Defence Minister for the Royal Navy, the nuclear deterrent and strategic issues.
 He held this post continuously, except for a period as Shadow Minister for the Cabinet Office between September 2004 and the 2005 General Election.

 For Julian's first speech after the change of Government in 2010, click here; for his discovery of the truth about Coalition negotiations, click here and here; for his speech opposing the trebling of University tuition fees, click here; and for his speech against taking the New Forest out of public ownership, click here.